learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 2. Questions 4 through 6 are related to **first order logic**.
 3. Questions 7 and 8 are related to **proofs**.

 After week 2's content, you should be able to attempt questions 1 through 5.
+Questions 2, and 4 are graded for participation.

 After week 4's content, you should be able to attempt questions 6 and 7.
+Question 6 is graded for participation.

 # Question 1: